Student Scholars Program

 - Progress toward degree completion.

-- The program provides more options for general education or elective courses.
+- The program provides more options for elective courses.

 - Associate of Arts or Associate of Science majors may use these credits for electives.

 - Students should direct questions about their specific majors to academic advisers at Wayne College.

 How do you become part of the program?

 - Information sessions will be offered during the spring semester.
 Any student may attend an information session to learn more about the program and meet the coordinator to discuss any questions they may have.

 - Choose a topic for your Individualized Study Project.